diffblue/gitlab/doc/update/removals.md

 In GitLab 13.0, we introduced new project and design replication details routes in the Geo Admin UI.
 These routes are `/admin/geo/replication/projects` and `/admin/geo/replication/designs`.
 We kept the legacy routes and redirected them to the new routes.
 These legacy routes `/admin/geo/projects` and `/admin/geo/designs` have been removed in GitLab 15.0.
 Please update any bookmarks or scripts that may use the legacy routes.

+### Legacy approval status names in License Compliance API

+We have now removed the deprecated legacy names for approval status of license policy (`blacklisted`, `approved`) in the API queries and responses.
+If you are using our License Compliance API you should stop using the `approved` and `blacklisted` query parameters, they are now `allowed` and `denied`.
+In 15.0 the responses will also stop using `approved` and `blacklisted` so you may need to adjust any of your custom tools.

 ### OAuth implicit grant

 WARNING: